 Herbal Strategies to Promote Mood & Relaxation

-Hops - More than 1000 properties have been identified in hops, which make it a dynamic remedy for sleep, relaxation, digestion, and lactation.
+More than 1000 properties have been identified in hops, which make it a dynamic remedy for sleep, relaxation, digestion, and lactation.
 Take note that hops is very bitter, and is much more palatable in formulation than taken alone.
-Hops is a reliable aid to promote sleep and calm nervousness and support healthy breast milk.
+Hops is a reliable aid to promote sleep and calm nervousness and support healthy production of breast milk.

-Scullcap - Is a restorative and calming herb, both mentally and physically.
+Is a restorative and calming herb, both mentally and physically.
 Traditionally, Scullcap has been used to normalize the central nervous system, soothe physical tension, and nourish and protect the neurons.
-Use skullcap for a physical reaction and tension to stress and to increase a sense of comfort and wellbeing for mom and baby.
+Use Skullcap for a physical reaction and tension to stress and to increase a sense of comfort and wellbeing for mom and baby.

 - DiPietro, J.A.
 (2004).
 The role of maternal stress in child development.
 Current Directions in Psychological Science, 13(2), 71-74.